BrunoBoehm/code-notes/ObjectOrientedRuby.md

 Whenever we use `Person.find_by_name` the intention of our code is revealed.
 Instead of iterating on an array, our code reads clearly.
 Instead of describing the implementation of finding a person by name, our code simply says what it is doing, not how.
 This is called an API.

-You want to build objects that provide a semantic and obvious API.
+You want to build objects that **provide a semantic and obvious API**.
 Methods that reveal what the object will do, not how it does that.
-Always hide the how and show the what.
+Always **hide the how and show the what**.

 When we get a CSV (comma-separated values) we can make this first type of code:
 ```ruby